Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Related Work

 Automatic subjective evaluation plays a vital role in assessing AI-generated outputs by simulating human perception in a scalable and repeatable manner.
-Compared to purely objective metrics, it provides a more intuitive and comprehensive measure of perceptual quality.
-A well-designed evaluator not only aligns with human preferences but also guides the development of future generative models.
-In the speech domain, automatic Mean Opinion Score (MOS) prediction has been widely adopted to evaluate tasks such as Text-to-Speech \citep{cooper2022generalization, wang2023ramp, wang2024uncertainty}, Text-to-Voice \citep{tang2024singmos}, and speech enhancement\citep{reddy2021dnsmos, mittag2021nisqa, chen2022impairment}.
-These models have shown promising results and effectively complement traditional objective metrics.
+Compared to objective metrics, it provides a more intuitive measure of perceptual quality.
+A well-designed evaluator not only aligns with human preferences but also guides the development of future models.
+In the speech domain, automatic Mean Opinion Score (MOS) prediction has been widely adopted to evaluate tasks such as Text-to-Speech~\cite{cooper2022generalization,wang2023ramp}, Text-to-Voice~\cite{tang2024singmos}, and speech enhancement~\cite{reddy2021dnsmos,mittag2021nisqa,chen2022impairment}.
+These models have shown promising results and effectively complement objective metrics.

-In contrast, automatic evaluation for audio and music remains more challenging due to the greater content diversity—from natural sound events to complex musical structures—and the inherently looser alignment between audio and textual descriptions compared to the tighter correspondence in speech-transcription pairs.
-To address these challenges, MusicEval\citep{liu2025musiceval} is the first known framework to provide automatic scoring for music generation.
-It constructs a high-quality evaluation dataset and trains scoring models to assess both overall quality and text relevance, achieving strong correlation with human judgments.
-Meanwhile, Meta’s Audiobox Aesthetics\citep{tjandra2025meta} proposes a unified framework for speech, music, and audio evaluation, defining four core aesthetic dimensions that collectively provide a comprehensive and structured standard for automatic audio assessment from an aesthetic perspective.
+In contrast, automatic evaluation for audio and music is more challenging.
+The content is highly diverse, ranging from natural sound events to complex musical structures.
+Moreover, the alignment between audio and textual descriptions is inherently looser than the tight correspondence found in speech transcription.
+To address these challenges, MusicEval~\cite{liu2025musiceval} and AudioEval~\cite{wang2025audioeval} construct high-quality evaluation datasets and train scoring models to assess both overall quality and text relevance, achieving strong correlations with human judgments.
+Meanwhile, Meta’s Audiobox~\cite{tjandra2025meta} proposes a unified framework for speech, music, and audio evaluation, defining four core aesthetic dimensions that collectively provide a comprehensive and structured standard for automatic audio assessment from an aesthetic perspective.